japila-books/spark-sql-internals/docs/bucketing/index.md

 ## SHOW CREATE TABLE

-[ShowCreateTableExec](../physical-operators/ShowCreateTableExec.md) physical operator can display bucketing specification of a bucketed table.
+[SHOW CREATE TABLE](../sql/AstBuilder.md#visitShowCreateTable) SQL statement is used to display bucketing specification of a table.

 ## Demo: SortMergeJoin of Two FileScans